© 2006 Tim Furche, Benedikt Linse, François Bry, Dimitris Plexousakis, and Georg Gottlob

 of subjects and objects in a triple with predicate

-uses negatioOPTIONAL
+OPTIONAL uses negatioOPTIONAL to

 “Return all resources with an author that have no